Skip to Content

 Pricing

-1. Do you add a commission fee to your quoted price?
 No. The price you are quoted is the price you pay.
 The only additional charges that may be added are for sales tax (when applicable, based on your state’s tax policy) and fees that may be based on your payment type (credit card, for example, has a fee added to cover the costs that we pay to process payment).
 Any such additions to the product prices are clearly displayed.
-The price you see listed as the Grand Total in the checkout process is the price that you will pay for your order.
+The price you see listed as the grand total in the checkout process is the price that you will pay for your order.
 See below for references to orders paid by bank wire for other possible exclusions.

-2. Are the prices locked when I place my order?
-Your price is locked when payment is made.
-In the case of payment via bank wire, payment is considered made when the wire is received and funds are applied to your order.
-In the case of payments made via credit card or ACH (electronic check), payment is considered made when you place your order, provided that, that your payment method clears your bank.
+For transactions made on or through USGB’s website, your price is locked when payment is made.
+In the case of payment via bank wire, payment is considered made, and the price is locked, when the wire is received and funds are applied to your order.
+In the case of payments made via credit card or ACH (electronic check), payment is considered made when you place your order; provided, that, your payment method clears your bank.
 If your credit card is declined, or if our ACH debit of your account is rejected by your bank, we will call you to verify the information you provided to us at the time of your order.

 3. How long is my price locked in for when buying from U.S. Gold Bureau?